-You’ve read about the false economy of cheap copy and are convinced about the value a top-class copywriter can add to your project.
-You may even have identified “the one” who would be a great fit for your brand and you’d love to hire them.
+You’ve read about the false economy of cheap copy and are convinced about the value an expert freelance copywriter can add to your project.
+You’ve maybe even identified “the one” who would be a great fit for your brand and you’d love to hire them.

 The only problem?
 With the best will in the world, you simply can’t afford their price tag.

 It may seem like a content mill is your only option but fear not, there is still hope.
 You might be able to work with the copywriter of your dreams, just in a slightly different capacity than you first imagined.

 Here are some suggestions that won’t piss your chosen copywriter off – we’re such divas, daaahling – and still get their eyes and brains on your project.

 And none of them involve asking for a discount (don’t do this, trust me).

 Superstar copywriters are expensive, and they’re also in high demand.
 That’s why getting your project on their books usually requires a downpayment of around 50% of the project fee to reserve your spot.

 This can be a substantial barrier to entry for those with modest marketing budgets.
 However, it doesn’t mean you need to immediately give up hope.
 Most copywriters know they are expensive and are happy to talk about payment plans to make their services more affordable.

 Rather than a standard 50% deposit, with the remainder due upon completion, you could propose four staggered payments of 25% or something similar that’s going to work for your budget.

 I’m certainly far more willing to discuss this type of arrangement with a new client than talk about discounts for my work.
 Open with this and “awkward client” alarm bells start ringing.
 You’ll get short shrift and shunted to the back of a waiting list behind the people willing to pay full price.